1. Introduction

 Listing 9.
 An example of playbook importing roles with tags

-- name: a playbook can be a list of roles imported with tags
+- name: A playbook can be a list of roles imported with tags

 hosts: all